BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Flame of Udun** `PASSIVE`

 If an enemy is Wounded, and not slain at the end of a Combat, roll a D6.
-On 6, the model is Set Ablaze, unless they are immune to fire-based attacks.
-The Balrog is itself immune to fire-based attacks.
+On 6, the model is [Set Ablaze], unless they are immune to [fire-based attacks][Fire-based Attacks].
+The Balrog is itself immune to [fire-based attacks][Fire-based Attacks].

 - **Demon of the Ancient World** `PASSIVE`

-The Balrog may declare a Heroic Combat each turn for free.
+The Balrog may declare a [Heroic Combat] each turn for free.
 Special rules or wargear that would slay the Balrog instantly (such as a Morgul Blade) will only inflict half of the Balrog's starting Wounds rather than all of them.

 </div>

 ---
 <div class="unitCard" markdown>

 ### THE GOBLIN KING [150 POINTS]